 With the 50th anniversary of James Bond and a new film coming in November, that means a new song for the opening credits.
 The singer Adele was selected for Skyfall, and a new trailer has been released with her tune Skyfall dubbed over a recombined version of past trailers for the film.

-Here is the trailer with the new song sung by Adele:
+Here is the new song sung by Adele as integrated with the opening title sequence:

 Where does this new song stand compared to past songs in James Bond movies?
 She’s got that sultry feel down.
 First of all, there really is no bad James Bond theme.
 Without a typical “best of” numbering of the past 22 songs and placing Skyfall in that list, let’s look at the songs in chronological order.